 Agmatine Benefits for Exercise

-There are many claimed benefits of agmatine and a lot of disinformation is circling all over internet.
-Some even claim that agmatine increases nitric oxide production via inhibition of nitric oxide synthase enzyme, which is nonsense.
+There are many claimed benefits of agmatine and a lot of disinformation is circling all over the internet.
 A study by Elena Galea and others reported that agmatine is a competitive inhibitor of all nitric oxide synthase isoenzymes.
 However, it seems that agmatine stimulates some types of nitric oxide synthase while inhibiting others.
-Morrissey and Klahr reported that agmatine caused activation of nitric oxide synthase in endothelial cells (layer of cells on inner surface of blood vessels).
+Morrissey and Klahr reported that agmatine caused activation of nitric oxide synthase in endothelial cells (layer of cells on the inner surface of blood vessels).
 Agmatine appears to act directly on endothelial cells to increase the synthesis of nitric oxide, which induces them to cause vasodilatation .

 Treatment of Chronic Pain

 Agmatine has potential to treat chronic pain, addictive states and brain injury due to its ability to inhibit hyperalgesia (increased sensitivity to pain) and its neuroprotective activity .
 Therefore it may potentiate the effects of analgesics used during recovery from injury.
 Feyza Aricioglu and Hale Altunbas reported a modulatory effect of agmatine on anxiety and depression.
 Accumulating evidence suggests that agmatine possesses nootropic effects and that is a novel neurotransmitter .
 More and more evidence is accumulating on the involvement of agmatine in the processes of learning and memory, however, direct evidence of its involvement is currently lacking .